 In addition, Ensemble Calliopée implements artistic and educational projects within the framework of medium or long-term partnerships that it forges with institutions, teams and diverse audiences (residencies at the Museum of National Archaeology in May 2018, in Val-d’Oise since 2016, at the University of Orléans and its Le Bouillon Théâtre since 2016, at the Musée de la Grande Guerre du Pays de Meaux from 2011 to 2018, and at the Fondation des États-Unis since 2017).

 In 2017, the Ensemble Calliopée and the Fondation des États-Unis decided to join forces to promote their common history, both tangible and intangible, born of exchanges between Europe and the United States, with the aim of playing for diverse audiences.

-With transmission as its main focus, this artistic residency is an opportunity to explore the theme of the United States as a land that welcomed artists from Europe (and vice versa with the resident musicians).
-The projects are based on an intergenerational exchange between the FEU’s resident musicians, particularly the Harriet Hale Woolley scholars, and the Ensemble’s musicians, which take the form of rehearsals, concerts, outreach events and master classes.
+With transmission as its main focus, this artistic residency was an opportunity to explore the theme of the United States as a land that welcomed artists from Europe (and vice versa with the resident musicians).
+The projects were based on an intergenerational exchange between the FEU’s resident musicians, particularly the Harriet Hale Woolley scholars, and the Ensemble’s musicians, and took the form of rehearsals, concerts, outreach events and master classes.
 The residency was also included in the 17th edition of the Rencontres musicales de Saint-Cézaire-sur-Siagne 2018, the Ensemble’s Academy-Festival in Provence.

-The musical program is created and presented by Karine Lethiec and takes varied forms, with a historical contextualization of the music in order to better understand the repertoire performed as well as the history linked to its creation, in a process of democratization of music and history.
+The musical programs were created and presented by Karine Lethiec and took varied forms, with a historical contextualization of the music in order to better understand the repertoire performed as well as the history linked to its creation, in a process of democratization of music and history.